Education in Australia: Selective schools

 A selective school is a government school that enrols students based on some sort of selection criteria, usually academic.
 The term may have different connotations in different systems and is the opposite of an open or comprehensive school, which accepts all students, regardless of aptitude.

 In New South Wales, student placement in fully and partially selective high schools is highly competitive, with approximately 3,600 places offered to the 15,000 students who sit the Selective High School Test.
 As of 2019 there were 47 fully or partially selective government high schools, including 17 fully selective high schools (some of which are co-educational and others provide a single-sex educational environment); 25 partially selective high schools (high schools with both selective and comprehensive classes); four selective agricultural high schools; and one virtual selective high school.
 Of the 47 schools, 34 are located in greater metropolitan Sydney.
 Of the government selective high schools in New South Wales, James Ruse Agricultural High School is renowned for its academic achievements and competitiveness, as well as a near-perfect record of all students gaining university admission, especially in medicine, law and science.
 The school has outperformed every high school in New South Wales in the past 20 years in public university entrance examinations.

 In Victoria, selective government high schools select all of their students based on an entrance examination.
 As of 2011, there were four selective schools: Melbourne High School, Mac.Robertson Girls' High School, Nossal High School and Suzanne Cory High School.
 In addition, there are three special schools namely Victorian College of the Arts Secondary School, John Monash Science School and Elizabeth Blackburn School of Sciences which cater to students opting for focused education in arts and science respectively.

 In Queensland, there are four selective entry high schools.
-Brisbane State High School, established in 1921, is partially selective; and the three Queensland Academies which are fully selective and were formed during 2007 and 2008.
+Brisbane State High School- established in 1921- which is partially selective, and the three Queensland Academies, which are fully selective- formed during 2007 and 2008.
 All require entry based on academic entry tests, NAPLAN results, primary school grades, interviews and other considerations.

-In Western Australia, selective secondary education (officially named Gifted and Talented Education (GATE)) is operated by the Western Australian Department of Education through the Gifted and Talented Selective Entrance Programs for Year 7, and subject to limited placement availability for year-levels upward to Year 11.
+In Western Australia, selective secondary education (officially named Gifted and Talented Education (GATE)) is operated by the Western Australian Department of Education through the Gifted and Talented Selective Entrance Programs for Year 7, and subject to limited placement availability for year-levels upward to Year 12.
 All applicants are required to sit the Academic Selective Entrance Test and possibly complete combined interviews, auditions and/or workshops depending on the program(s) applied for.
 The programs are categorised into three strands: academic, language, and arts.
 Eighteen government schools participate in the Gifted and Talented Programs, each specialising in one of the strands.
 All participating schools are partially selective and partially local intake, except for Perth Modern School which is fully selective.